Warp drive: Star Trek

-The speeds are given in warp factors and follow a Geometric progression.
+The speeds are given in warp factors and follow a geometric progression.
 The first scale developed by Franz Joseph was simply a cubic progression with no limit.
 This leads to the use of ever growing warp factors in the Original Series and the Animated Series.
 For example, warp 14.1 in the TOS-episode "That Which Survives" or warp 36 in the TAS-episode "The Counter-Clock Incident".
 In order to focus more on the story and away from the technobabble, Gene Roddenberry commissioned Michael Okuda to invent a revised warp scale.
 Warp 10 should be the absolute limit and stand for infinite speed.
 In homage to Gene Roddenberry, this limit was also called "Eugene's Limit".
 Okuda explains this in an author's comment in his technical manual for the USS Enterprise-D. Between Warp 1 (the speed of light) and Warp 9, the increase was still roughly geometric, but the exponent was adjusted so that the speeds were higher compared to the old scale.
 For instance, Warp 9 is more than 1500 times faster than Warp 1 in comparison to the 729 times (nine to the power of 3) calculated using the original cubic formula.
 In the same author's comment, Okuda explains that the motivation was to fulfill fan expectations that the new Enterprise is much faster than the original, but without changing the warp factor numbers.
 Between Warp 9 and Warp 10, the new scale grows exponentially.
 Only in a single episode of Star Trek Voyager there was a specific numerical speed value given for a warp factor.
 In the episode "The 37's", Tom Paris tells Amelia Earhart that Warp 9.9 is about 4 billion miles per second (using customary units for the character's benefit).
 That is more than 14 times the value of Warp 9 and equal to around 21,400 times speed of light.
-However, this statement contradicts the technical manuals and encyclopedias written by Rick Sternbach and Michael Okuda.
-There a speed of 3053 times the speed of light was established for a warp factor of 9.9 and a speed of 7912 times the speed of light for a warp factor of 9.99.
+However, this statement contradicts the technical manuals and encyclopedias written by Rick Sternbach and Michael Okuda, where a speed of 3053 times the speed of light was established for a warp factor of 9.9 and a speed of 7912 times the speed of light for a warp factor of 9.99.
 Both numerical values are well below the value given by Tom Paris.

 In the episode "Vis à Vis", a coaxial warp drive is mentioned.
 The working principle is explained in more detail in the Star Trek Encyclopedia.
 This variant of a warp drive uses spatial folding instead of a warp field and allows an instant movement with nearly infinite velocity.